niahizkia/sentiment_analysis_python/README.md

 ***Ajax usage :*** <br>
     I use ajax for some feature, hence make sure to get node_module package in the main folder and in the java script folder (final_project/static/style/js/node_modules)

+***Model Folder :*** <br>
+    Don't forget to create a model directory or folder in final_project/static/file/model.
+    Our model later will be saved in that directory.

 ## DISCLAIMER
 This website developed by author as a final project of her last year in University. <br>